dsi-clinic/the-clinic/rubrics/one-pager.md

 ### Requirements
 * One page PDF document submitted to Canvas. **No Word docs, Google Drive links, etc.**
 * 150-200 words written in the 3rd person (preferred) or 1st person plural and in past tense.
+(Figure Titles and axis labels do not count _unless_ descriptions are placed therein.)
 * One or two interesting / exciting images or tables.
 * All images and words need to fit on a single page.
 * Use the template found [here](../templates/one-pager-template.docx).